 The Berlin International Film Festival (Berlinale) is a division of Kulturveranstaltungen des Bundes in Berlin GmbH (KBB).
 The Berlinale is funded by the Minister of State for Culture and Media, in accordance with a resolution of the German Federal Parliament.
 The European Film Market (EFM) is part of the Berlinale.

-The Berlinale reserves the right to revoke a participant’s accreditation/EFM badge and/or their access to the festival, its facilities, events and venues without notice or refund if they commit any such misconduct.
+The Berlinale aims to create a safe, sustainable and inclusive environment for respectful debate, discussions and exchanges in which everyone is treated with respect and as equals.
+By participating in the festival, accredited persons commit to abiding by the Anti-Discrimination Code of Conduct in their current versions.
+The Berlinale reserves the right to revoke a participant’s Festival/EFM Accreditation and/or their access to the festival, its facilities, events and venues without notice or refund if they commit any such misconduct.

 EFM Accreditation applications are only processed during the official registration period.
 The deadlines are published on the respective Berlinale and EFM websites.

 Proof of professional activity in the media or film industry is a requirement for EFM Accreditation.

 The submission of an application does not guarantee accreditation.
 The festival organisers reserve the right to accept or reject an application.

 The online rights acquired with the EFM Accreditation are personal and non-transferable.
 It grants access to Online Services of the Berlin International Film Festival and/or the European Film Market in accordance with the guidelines provided by the organisers.